-Griffith will provide tuition fee scholarships to cover the full cost of tuition for up to 36 months.
+Griffith will provide a top up stipend of $15,000 AUD and tuition fee scholarships to cover the full cost of tuition for up to 36 months.

 UGC will provide a living allowance and cover Overseas Student Health Cover (OSHC) for up to 36 months.